-Whether you are buying or selling real estate, it's a wise move to consider the reasons why people buy.
-Certainly, you buy as a means of shelter and for investment opportunities.
+Whether you are buying or selling real estate, it's a wise move to consider the reasons why people purchase property.
+Certainly, you buy to put a roof over your head, or as an investment opportunity.
 But have you considered what propels those choices?
-If you are house hunting, do you wonder why some homes appeal immensely to you - delivering that intangible feeling of 'Home' - and why others do not?
+If you are dwell hunting, do you wonder why some homes appeal immensely to you - delivering that intangible feeling of 'Home' - and why others do not?
 And, if you're selling, shouldn't you consider how to best tap into that decision-making process to garner top dollar for your property?

 With ANY purchase, you need a product that connects a Buyer and a Seller.
 In the first part of this two-part series, I'm going to explore how a Seller can strategically tap into the Buyer's psyche by properly positioning their property.
-In the second part, I'll look at how real estate represents the needs, wants, wishes and dreams of potential Buyers.
+In the second part, I'll look at how real estate represents the needs, wants, wishes, and dreams of potential Purchasers.

-At Urbaneer, we work with our Sellers to steer a prospective Buyer from curiosity to engagement, to active interest, concluding in a willingness to pay their top dollar to secure the property!
+At Urbaneer, we work with our Sellers to steer a prospective Buyer from curiosity to engagement, to active interest, to obtaining their commitment to pay their top dollar to secure the property!
 While the end game is clear, have you ever wondered about the 'why' and 'how' behind this transition towards a purchase?
-I think the gears that the shifting gears and motivational mechanics at work are worth exploring.
-In fact, it's one of my favourite topics and was part of my own Graduate Research into the psychology of housing and home.
+I believe the shifting gears and motivational mechanics that are at work fueling the Purchaser's data-driven decision database (and a little emotional thumpety-thump of their heart) are worth exploring.
+In fact, it's one of my favourite topics and was part of my own Graduate Research in the psychology of housing and home.

 Abraham Maslow's Hierarchy Of Needs